kitsunehivern/OI-Resolver/README.md

 You can only use this for Codeforces contests where **you are the manager**.
 You need to provide the contest ID along with your API key and secret from the [Codeforces API](https://codeforces.com/settings/api).
 After you input the data, the tool will fetch contest data and convert it into the above JSON format.
 It supports both OI and ICPC-style contests.

-When using the Codeforces API, the maximum points for each problem are not included in the response for private contest.
+When using the Codeforces API, the maximum points for each problem are not included in the response for private contests.
 The tool will set it to 100 for OI-style contests and 1 for ICPC-style contests.
 You can manually change it in the JSON data if needed.

 ### Control the resolver